Uniqueness of least energy solutions to the fractional Lane-Emden equation in the ball: Introduction

-admits a unique (up to multiplication by $-1$) least energy solution $u \in H^s_0(B)$, which is strictly positive (resp. strictly negative) in $B$, and radially symmetric.
+admits a unique (up to multiplication by $-1$) least-energy solution $u \in H^s_0(B)$, which is strictly positive (resp. strictly negative) in $B$, and radially symmetric.
 Moreover, $u$ is non-degenerate, and its Morse index is equal to one. \end{thm}

-In the case $\lambda= 0$ we recover the fractional Lane-Emden equation.
-While Lin's ideas can be carried over without major issues in order to show that the Morse index of least energy solutions is \emph{at least} one, the difficult part is to show that they are non-degenerate.
+While Lin's ideas can be carried over without major issues in order to show that the Morse index of least-energy solutions is \emph{at least} one, the difficult part is to show that they are non-degenerate.
 Indeed, one is naturally led to the study of the linearized problem

 and precise information on the structure of second eigenfunctions is needed.
-Unlike in the local case, Courant's nodal domain theorem is not available, and neither is Hopf's Lemma for sign-changing solutions.
-Even for the standard eigenvalue problem for the fractional laplacian
+Unlike in the local case, Courant's nodal domain theorem is not available, and neither is Hopf's Lemma for general sign-changing solutions (we mention however the recent results by Dipierro, Soave and Valdinoci \cite{dipierrosoavevaldinoci} which require a certain growth condition at the boundary).
+Even for the standard eigenvalue problem for the fractional Laplacian

 it was shown only very recently, in \cite{fallfeulefacktemgouaweth} and \cite{benediktbobkovdharagirg}, that second eigenfunctions have exactly two nodal domains, and are antisymmetric, so that each nodal domain is a half-ball.

-By generalizing the ideas of \cite{benediktbobkovdharagirg}, we are able to show that \eqref{eq:mainlinearized} admits at least an antisymmetric second eigenfunction, for which a Hopf's Lemma-type result proven in \cite{falljarohs} is available.
-This allows to overcome the difficulties arising from the nonlocal setting.
+In the case under consideration in this paper, we are able to prove the following characterization of second eigenfunctions for problem \eqref{eq:mainlinearized}: \begin{itemize} \item If $v$ is a radially symmetric second eigenfunction, then it changes sign at most two times in the radial direction; \item If there exists a nonradial second eigenfunction, then there exists an antisymmetric second eigenfunction $v$, with exactly two nodal domains which are half balls. \end{itemize} In both cases, these eigenfunctions satisfy a fractional Hopf's Lemma.
+For antisymmetric eigenfunctions, this was proven in \cite{fallfeulefacktemgouaweth}, while the corresponding result for radially symmetric eigenfunctions is obtained in this paper.
+This allows to extend the result by Lin to the nonlocal case.

+Let us mention that the very recent results by Fall and Weth \cite[Theorem 1.2]{fallwethonedim} and by Dieb, Ianni, and Salda\~{n}a \cite[Corollary 1.3]{diebiannisaldana2} actually rule out the possibility for \eqref{eq:mainlinearized} to admit antisymmetric second eigenfunctions.
+Nevertheless, we intend to discuss this case in our exposition as well, since we believe that it might be useful in some other context.